wiseman-timelord/DongleQuery/README.md

 Working.

 ### DESCRIPTION
-In an attempt to turn off the hotspot feature on my dongle modem, to, reduce power usage and optimize performance, I decided to investigate the AT commands available, thereabouts, this resulted in 2 scripts, then I added a console script, and then it became a program.
-This program assists people in identifying the hardware/software on their USB Internet Dongle, for, updating or getting a custom ROM, but also like myself in configuring their routers custom AT command.
+A comprehensive tool designed to facilitate interactions with hardware dongles through a serial port interface.
+The program consists of a batch file launcher (DongleQuery.Bat) that initializes the environment, provides a user interface for selecting actions, and manages the execution of PowerShell scripts for detailed operations.
+The PowerShell scripts include functionalities for displaying menus, handling serial port communication, executing commands, and managing configuration settings through a PSD1 file.
+This setup allows for modular and flexible interactions with hardware devices, specifically focusing on sending commands and processing responses through a serial interface.

 ### FEATURES

-- **Auto-Log Cleaning**: The most advanced batch-powershell launcher yet, auto-cleaning the ansi-codes from the "Errors-Crash.Log" upon return to menu.
+Adjusting for a closer alignment with the desired average line length and maintaining concise detail:

+### FEATURES
+- **Device Information**: Output of, basic device information to screen and a exported commands list for the device to txt file.
 - **Custom Interface**: The interface has been stretched in order to produce optimal display on basic Info screen, and longer console sessions.
 - **Psd1 Persistence**: DongleQuery makes use of my "ImpExpPsd1" script, hence, the settings for the COM port are saved to the `settings.psd1`.
+- **Serial Communication**: Employs intricate dongle communications console, supporting nuanced command execution and response analysis.
+- **Auto-Log Cleaning**: The most advanced batch-powershell launcher yet, auto-cleaning the ansi-codes from the "Errors-Crash.Log" upon return to menu.

 ### PREVIEW
 - Main Menu, where we have 4 options...